isahb/sq-morph-dict/README.md

 # sq-morph-dict
 _EN_

 A morphological dict for the Albanian language with custom devised pos tags.
 Currently, it contains only verbs.
-Verbs in Albanian language have a high degree of inflection
+Verbs in Albanian language have a high degree of inflection.
-The dict contains ~6500 verbs, with 99% of them conjugated automatically by Albanian Grammar rules.
+The dict contains ~6500 verbs, with 99% of them conjugated automatically based on Albanian Grammar rules.
 Accuracy is high but there may be a transcript error here and there(for the manually conjugated ones).

 The format is three columns separated by tabs: the inflected form of the word, the base form, and its POS tag.
 See **verbs_tagged.txt**